 The Monterey Peninsula Water Management District (MPWMD or District), Monterey County Water Resources Agency (MCWRA), California Department of Parks and Recreation (CDPR), and the California Coastal Conservancy (Conservancy) co-funded the Carmel River Lagoon Enhancement Plan, which was prepared by Philip Williams & Associates.
 A key aspect of the Lagoon Enhancement Plan was to identify alternative means to restore and enhance the lagoon environment.
-District staff participated on a plan review committee, which met on an as-needed basis, and contributed staff expertise for enhancement Plan document.
+District staff participated on a plan review committee, which met on an as-needed basis, and contributed staff expertise for enhancement plan investigations.
+District staff reviewed and provided comments on the Draft Lagoon Enhancement Plan document.
 These comments, as well as comments from other reviewing agencies, were incorporated into the Final Plan dated December 1992.